Adele says her new album, '30,' is being released Nov. 19

 “I’m ready to finally put this album out,” she wrote.

-With giant hits like “Rolling in the Deep” and “Hello,” both of her previous two albums rank among the 50 biggest-selling in music history.
+With giant hits like “Rolling in the Deep” and “Hello,” her previous two albums rank among the 50 biggest-selling in music history.

 The disc “21” (she names her projects for her age while writing most of the music) was released in 2011 and has sold an estimated 31 million copies worldwide.
 The album “25” came out in 2015, and sold 22 million copies.